MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 From June 13 to June 27 2024, the **App registrations** manifest page in the Microsoft Entra admin center launched a new tabbed experience that allows you to view, edit, upload, download the app manifest in both Azure AD Graph format and Microsoft Graph format.

 > [!IMPORTANT]
-> The new tabbed experience is rolling out to Entra users in batches to ensure the quality of our experience.
-You may not see the new experience immediately, it will appear in your tenant by the end of June 2024.
+> The new tabbed experience is rolling out to Microsoft Entra users in batches to ensure the quality of your experience.
+You may not see the new experience immediately.

 Starting January 7 2025, you won't be able to view, save, upload, or download the Azure AD Graph app manifest in the **App registrations** manifest page in the Microsoft Entra admin center.